Programs > Brochure

 Additional information: The course is an engaged learning course in the political science curriculum; students can take the course to meet the department’s EL requirement.
 It also broadly fits within the US public policy curriculum in political science, although there are numerous international dimensions to the course (including world food prices, international food aid, and globalization).
 Finally, the course is also a complement to the University’s sustainability sciences major and environmental studies interdisciplinary minor.

-ELIGIBILITY REQUIREMENTSThe audience for Farm 2014 is a broad one.
+ELIGIBILITY REQUIREMENTSThe audience for Farm 2015 is a broad one.
 Students interested in a “different” kind of experience and who are open to adventure will be well served by Farm.
 The ideal Farm applicant will be a curious and adventuresome person who enjoys being outdoors and is supremely flexible.
-The selection process focuses less on major and GPA; what matters more is whether the candidate has the ability to roll with the punches.
 All students are welcome, including graduating seniors.
-Farm is a relatively inexpensive study away offering, so students with limited financial resources may find this study away experience is one that fits within their budget.
-The course also targets students interested in sustainability studies, public policy, pre-health sciences, natural sciences, sociology, economics, and business administration, since all of these disciplines contribute to understanding agricultural policy.
+The course also targets students interested in sustainability science, public policy, pre-health sciences, natural sciences, sociology, economics, and business administration, since all of these disciplines contribute to understanding agricultural policy.

-Accommodations: Students will be staying at the farm house on the Neubauer family farm or in hotels when field trips take the group too far from Radcliffe to return home in a single day.
-The house can accommodate six participants.
+Accommodations: Students will be staying at farm houses in the Radcliffe, Iowa area or in hotels when field trips take the group too far from Radcliffe to return home in a single day.

 Meals: All meals are included.